 The company attended the Universal Cookery and Food Exhibition in Knightsbridge to showcase what the business was doing and won a silver medal.

-The company is taken over by the Spinks family while continuing to deliver to customers using horse and cart the company also, for the first and only time in its history, opened a shop in Caledonian Road.
+Essex Flour and Grain was taken over by the Spinks family.
+They continued to deliver flour, grains and rice by horse and cart, but they also, for the first and only time in EFG Foodservice history, opened a shop in Caledonian Road.

 During the Second World War the company briefly branched out into making and selling pasta to the public.
 The end of the war however saw even bigger changes; in 1946 the company acquired their first vans, retiring the horse and cart, and the customer base expanded to start including businesses.